 Camco 50ft Premium Drinking Water Hose

-The Camco Premium Drinking Water Hose is lead, phthalate, and BPA free, so you’re assured safe drinking water for your family.
+The Camco Premium Drinking Water Hose is lead, phthalate, and BPA-free, so you’re assured of safe drinking water for your family.
 We also like that it’s UV-resistant, a vital feature for most hoses that makes it more durable.
-This Camco hose has multiple applications so that you can use it in both your RV and in your garden.
+This Camco hose has multiple applications so you can use it as both an RV hose and a garden hose.